Gerald W. Abrams

-Gerald William Abrams (born September 26, 1939) is an American television producer who produced television films.
+Gerald William Abrams is an American television producer who produced made-for-TV movies including Out of the Ashes (2003).

 Early life

-Abrams was born on September 26, 1939, in Harrisburg, Pennsylvania, to Samuel David Abrams (1908–1990), who was of Polish-Jewish descent, and his wife Lilian (1909–1998).
+Gerald William Abrams was born 26 September 1939, the son of Lillian Kodish and Samuel David Abrams, who owned an Army & Navy surplus store on Broad Street in Harrisburg, Pennsylvania.

 Career

 Abrams graduated from Penn State University and began his television career with WCBS-TV as an account executive.
 He worked his way up through CBS Television's national sales to become head of the West Coast sales division.
 Shortly after that, he was appointed general sales manager of KCBS-TV, the CBS-owned station in Los Angeles.

+In 1974, Abrams joined the Jozak Company as Vice President of Creative Affairs.

+In 1974, Abrams produced It Couldn't Happen to a Nicer Guy.
+The black comedy television film stars Paul Sorvino and JoAnna Cameron.

 In 1976, Abrams executive produced The Secret Life of John Chapman.
-The film stars Ralph Waite, Susan Anspach, and Richard Arnold.
+The television film stars Ralph Waite, Susan Anspach, and Richard Arnold.
 It is inspired by the true story of John Royston Coleman, a college president.
 He took a sabbatical and went out and got jobs as a general laborer to try to experience life outside his well-ordered but insulated college environment.
 The Secret Life of John Chapman was produced for CBS and generated a 44 share.

-The Defection of Simas Kudirka was executive produced by Abrams in 1978.
+In 1978, Abrams executive produced The Defection of Simas Kudirka.
 It is based on the true story of the attempted defection in 1970 by a Lithuanian seaman seeking political asylum in the United States.
 Kudirka was denied asylum and returned to the Soviets, charged with treason, and sentenced to ten years of hard labor.
 It was later discovered and verified that his mother had been born in Brooklyn and gone to Lithuania at a young age, which meant she was a U.S. citizen.
 As a result, Kudirka was declared a U.S. citizen and, in 1974, released by the Soviets.
 The Defection of Simas Kudirka was nominated for five Emmys; David Lowell Rich won for Outstanding Directing in a Special Program, and John A. Martinelli won for Outstanding Film Editing for a Special.